KEY TAKEAWAYS:

 This article will show you how to create a practical contract playbook to facilitate efficient contract management for the entire company, and not just the legal or contracts department–the entire organization.

-Want a little more guidance?
-Join a free webinar on How to Create a Practical Contract Playbook where I’ll show you how to get started building your own playbook!
+Learn More: Watch webinar recording on How to Create a Practical Contract Playbook where Roma Khan will show you how to get started building your own playbook!
+Free template included.

 History of Playbooks